Is a Resin Gravel Driveway for You?

 Pardon the pun!

-If you are a competent DIYer and the area is less than 10 square metres (maybe for a tree pit or steps) – give it a go.
+If you’re a competent DIYer and the area is less than 10 square metres (maybe for a tree pit or steps) – give it a go.

-Can a resin gravel driveway be overlaid over an existing driveway?
+Can a Resin Gravel Driveway be overlaid over an Existing Driveway Surface?

 CAUTION!
 Some people think that overlaying concrete blocks is okay….think carefully about this.
 Block paving may move and if this happens cracks will appear on the new resin surface.

 Look at your existing driveway surface.
 If it’s blocks or tarmacadam it will probably have to be dug up and a new suitable sub base installed.